Justinjdaniel/sql-learn-playground/README.md

 1. Open the `index.html` file in your web browser.
 2. Write your SQL query in the editor.
 3. Click the "Run Query" button to see the results.
+4. (Optional) Click the "Upload Data" button to upload your own CSV or JSON file.
+5. (Optional) Click the "Toggle Theme" button to switch between light and dark themes.

 ## Sample Queries